 The women I talked to understood that that the child would know that he or she is made from sperm donation, but should her child know about the egg donation?
 And would he/she feel less worth?

 What I do know, is that it is hard emotional work, it requires planning and a strong maternal instinct to achieve her second child — and this can be told in a great way to her child in the child’s own language.
 How much this child is wanted, although the child has no father and is not genetically hers.

-Behind every decision to receive a donation there is love.
+Behind every decision to receive an egg donation there is love.
 Love for a child.
 Love behind the decision to give her first child a sibling.

 I told her that she gives her second child life as a gift, just like she gave her first child life as a gift.
 It is comparable.
 Its only two different ways of getting pregnant, the outcome is the same — her two children.
 She can tell her second child that she needed to travel far away to get the magical egg that made it possible to have exactly him or her.
 She can make up a great story, or read my book “Lily from the other side of the rainbow”, to tell the child in a way that will make it feel special and proud of its offspring.

 I told her that I am sure that to be made in different ways, will normalize in our society in the future, and that the love behind the decision to make a child – whether it be by “the normal way”, or by donation — will be comparable and understandable to the children.

 She needs to trust that she is capable to make her children feel equal.